What is a SIPOC?

 Example SIPOC in a DMAIC Project

-- Identify the process: Chocolate manufacturing process
+- Identify the process: The chocolate manufacturing process.

 - Input goods inspection